-We have written a detailed article about adding legal pages to your website here: The Importance Of Adding Legal Pages To Your WordPress Site
+We have written a detailed article about adding legal pages to your website.
+For more details: What You Need To Know About Adding Legal Pages To Your WordPress Site

-Provide great content with useful tips, advice or information that will get your readers to share your information and come back for more content.
-Using content is the most effective way to educate site visitors and prospective clients about using your services.
+By providing useful content with great advice, information and tips, you will get your readers sharing your web pages and coming back for more.
+Using content is the most effective way to educate site visitors and prospects about using your services.

-For example, if you provide weight loss services, then some of the topics you could cover as content on your site:
+For example, if you provide weight management services, then some of the areas you could cover in your content include:

-You can also create a series of informative articles that will help your your prospective clients gain a better understanding of your health or medical services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).
+You can also create a series of informative articles that will help your prospective clients gain a better understanding of your medical or health services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with actionable information and practical tips that will teach exactly how to drive more traffic to your web site, save money creating useful content for your visitors and grow your presence online using content.
+You will receive regular training emails with actionable information that will show you how to drive more traffic to your website, save money creating useful content that will add value to your visitors and grow your website using content marketing strategies.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

-Improving your website’s user experience (generally referred to as UX) will help you keep visitors coming back and using your site.
-This section will show you different ways to improve your visitor engagement and UX.
+Improving your website’s user experience (known as UX) helps you keep visitors coming back and using your site.
+This section will show you ways you can improve your visitor engagement and UX.

 RSS Feeds – Content Syndication

-If you provide valuable content, other businesses may want to syndicate your content to their visitors.
+If you provide content that adds value to others, other businesses may want to syndicate your content to their visitors.